theanshulcode/Anshul-Srivastava/README.md

 -  2nd Year Undergrad majoring in Computer Science and Engineering with Specialization in Big Data Analytics.
--  I’m currently working on Machine Learning, Big Data Analytics, Data Science.
+-  I’m currently working on Machine Learning.
+-  I'm interested in Big Data Analytics, Data Science and Machine Learning.

  ### Languages and Tools: